1125.00 Financial Need Review Policy

 - Medical care for acute conditions arising during the program;

-- Transportation (except during evaluation, special transportation, or when provided with Core Rehabilitation Services, and transportation to attend an administrative review or fair hearing);
+- Transportation (except during evaluation, special transportation, or when provided with Core Rehabilitation Services, and transportation to attend an administrative review or impartial hearing);

 - Occupational tools and equipment;